 Amount of acquisitions < € 300,000 per year.

-Those who have not given up their application.
+– Those who have not rejected their application.

-Those who have not given up the objective estimate in personal income tax.
+– Those who have not rejected the objective estimate in personal income tax.

-– Payment calculation: VAT is determined through modules, as in the objective estimate of personal income tax.
-It will be possible to deduct the VAT supported in the purchases of current goods and activities.
+> Payment calculation: You have to determine VAT through modules, as in the objective estimate of personal income tax.
+You can deduct the VAT supported in the purchases of current goods and activities.

 Date to be submitted: 1-20 April, July and October, 1-30 January.

-Keep the supporting documents of the modules applied.
+– Keep the supporting documents of the applied modules.

-Keep the invoices received, including imports and intra-community acquisitions.
+– You have to save the collected invoices, including imports and intra-community acquisitions.

 4. Other special regimes

 There are other special regimes that, although less important, are necessary to make them known.
-We will develop them briefly:
+We will explain them briefly: